-Over 8 million adults in the United States suffer chronic dizziness/vertigo of vestibular origin.
+Over 7 million adults in the United States suffer chronic dizziness/vertigo of vestibular origin.
 Such illnesses are very disruptive to daily living, and worsen with age, exposure to ototoxic drugs, infection, inflammation, certain disorders of the nervous system, and certain genetic mutations.
-The most common balance disorder is BPPV, which is believed to be caused by dislocation of otoconia.
+The most common balance disorder is benign paroxysmal positional vertigo (BPPV), which is believed to be caused by dislocation of otoconia.

+Recent studies have shown an association of BPPV with osteoporosis in some cases.
+We are interested in identifying the shared molecular etiology of these diseases.
 Osteoporosis is a major public health issue.
 According to reports by the World Health Organization (WHO), one out of two postmenopausal women and one out of four men of the same age group have osteoporosis or osteopenia.